chalatz/tours/pages/tours/walking/night.md

 You will make your way past the impressive **Palace of the** **Grand Master** also known as **Kastello**, which was restored in 1930.
 Today, it is a museum that houses mosaics and architectural exhibits from around the island.(Stop Photos)

-The walking tour will continue downhill towards the **Street of the Knights**.
-This is considered by many people to be the most interesting part of the Old City and its most important street.
-This street has been completely restored and its medieval heritage preserved, allowing you to take a peek back in time to observe how the warriors spent their time in either prayer or military practice.(Stop Photos)
+The walking tour will continue downhill towards the **Street of the Knights** _(La Via dei Cavalieri)**.**_  This is considered by many people to be the most interesting part of the Old City and its most important street.
+This street has been completely restored and its medieval heritage preserved, allowing you to take a peek back in time to observe how the warriors spent their days in either prayer or military practice.(Stop Photos)

-This will provide you with a chance to **break free to shop around** or explore the Old Town on your own.
+This will provide you with a chance to **wander around on your own to shop around** or to explore the Old Town on your own.
 You can shop for little souvenirs and traditional Greek goods to take back with you.

-As the final part of your journey comes to an end, you will meet your tour guide at the designated meeting point and **dine at a local cuisine for dinner**.
+As the final part of your journey comes to an end, you will meet your tour guide at the designated meeting point and **have dinner at a local restaurant**.

 Afterwards, you will head to the **New Town** to continue the walking guided tour to **Mandraki Old Port** and finish the tour off by going back to your hotel.